MORE CASE STUDIES

 The world's first truly recyclable paper bottle

 Pilot Lite and Diageo collaborated to establish Pulpex, a sustainable packaging technology company that has developed a patented, first-of-its-kind, single-mould paper bottle that is being adopted for use by its global CPG partners.

-With over 1.3 trillion glass and plastic bottles produced globally each year, there is growing concern over plastic waste, governments are increasingly implementing regulations around packaging and plastics that will ultimately affect consumer choice.
-For example, today, there are single-use plastic bans scheduled or already implemented in more than 120 countries around the world.
+With over 1.3 trillion glass and plastic bottles produced globally each year, there is growing concern over polllution and plastic waste.
+Governments are increasingly implementing regulations around packaging and plastics that will ultimately affect consumer choice and there are already single-use plastic bans scheduled or implemented in more than 120 countries around the world.

 In addition, CSR and sustainability are now considered fundamental inclusions in corporate strategy.
 Diageo, the maker of Johnnie Walker, Smirnoff and Guinness, has set an aggressive goal for 100 percent of its packaging to be recyclable, reusable or compostable by 2025.

 Diageo enlisted Pilot Lite to evaluate environmentally friendly, scalable alternatives to glass and plastic packaging capable of holding non-carbonated liquids (with a pH range of 2-10 and up to 50% ABV).
 When no complete solution could be identified, Pilot Lite assisted Diageo in developing a pulp-based bottle.

 Together, Pilot Lite and Diageo solved a number of technological challenges to create a single-mould, PET-free fibre bottle.
 Pilot Lite then validated the innovation and began the commercialisation process, establishing the sustainable packaging technology company Pulpex Limited in collaboration with Diageo.

 Pulpex demonstrates Pilot Lite’s ability to:

 - validate, fund and successfully commercialize high-value technology enterprises in a short timeframe